 Fiji – Day 2 (15th August 2016)

-I think I got about 4 hours sleep last night thanks to my darling heart who woke up at 3 am and didn’t want to sleep anymore.
+I think I got about 4 hours of sleep last night thanks to my darling heart who woke up at 3 am and didn’t want to sleep anymore.
 But today’s been great.
 I don’t want to jinx the weather so I won’t say anything about that, but we did have a lovely day swimming in the pool and at the beach.

 It’s actually really nice to spend some QUALITY time together, I think people assume, being a single mum, I spend LOADS of quality time with my daughter.
-But the sad truth is that although I DO spend quality time with my child, I probably spend the majority of my time working (a financial necessity), doing chores at home, home administration or just normal day to day things with my child, like ensuring she brushes her teeth and eats her dinner, rather than just sitting and playing and being in the moment with her and doing fun things together.
+But the sad truth is that although I DO spend quality time with my child, I probably spend the majority of my time working (a financial necessity), doing chores at home, home administration or just doing normal day-to-day things with my child, like ensuring she brushes her teeth and eats her dinner, rather than just sitting and playing and being in the moment with her and doing fun things together.

 Today was the first day in a really long time, where there wasn’t stuff to do (like cleaning, dishes, washing etc.), and we really could just spend the whole day together having fun.

-After a delicious buffet breakfast we spent the entire morning at the pool – swimming and having fun.
+After a delicious buffet breakfast, we spent the entire morning at the pool – swimming and having fun.

 There was also a little time to just lie back and relax.